INGV/pid-land/README.md

 **WF Provenance** is a **JSON Schema** designed to describe **workflow-level provenance information** for waveform digital objects.

-It is a core component of the **PID-LAND** ecosystem and complements the **WF Handle** schema by providing a structured, machine-actionable description of **data lineage, versioning, and processing history**.

 The schema is intended for **public use**, **automatic validation**, and **long-term traceability** of waveform digital objects.